bliakher/bliakher.github.io/webdev.md

 - Technology: TypeScript, React, SPARQL, Mapbox GL

 - Deployed on GitHub Pages [here](https://bliakher.github.io/uredni_desky)
-*\* Load of the app currently takes about 35s due to one of the main data sources being on construction and hence very limited performance.*
+*\* Load of the app currently takes about 35s due to one of the main data sources being under construction and hence very limited performance.*

 ---